Great-Sun-Group/credex-core/docs/deployments.md

 3. Add the following secrets:
    - `AWS_ACCESS_KEY_ID`: Your AWS Access Key ID
    - `AWS_SECRET_ACCESS_KEY`: Your AWS Secret Access Key
+   - `OPEN_EXCHANGE_RATES_API_STAGE`: Your Open Exchange Rates API key for staging
+   - `OPEN_EXCHANGE_RATES_API_PROD`: Your Open Exchange Rates API key for production
+   - `JWT_SECRET_STAGE`: Secret key for JWT token generation and verification in staging
+   - `JWT_SECRET_PROD`: Secret key for JWT token generation and verification in production
+   - `WHATSAPP_BOT_API_KEY_STAGE`: WhatsApp Bot API key for staging
+   - `WHATSAPP_BOT_API_KEY_PROD`: WhatsApp Bot API key for production

+Note: The Neo4j connection details are managed through AWS Secrets Manager and do not need to be set in GitHub Actions.

+### Environment Variables

+The `NODE_ENV` variable is set during the deployment process:

+- For staging deployments, it's set to 'staging'
+- For production deployments, it's set to 'production'
+- For other (all dev and research) deployments, it defaults to 'development'

 ### AWS Secrets Manager

-For staging and production environments, we use AWS Secrets Manager to securely store and manage sensitive information.
-This includes database credentials and API keys.
+For staging and production environments, we use AWS Secrets Manager to securely store and manage Neo4j connection details.

 #### Setting up AWS Secrets Manager

+The setup process for AWS Secrets Manager is as follows:

-1. In the AWS Console, navigate to AWS Secrets Manager.
+1. The Terraform configuration in `terraform/main.tf` defines the necessary AWS Secrets Manager resources.
-2. Create two new secrets:
+2. Two secrets are created:
-   - `neo4j_prod_secrets` for production environment
+   - `neo4j_prod_secrets` for the production environment
-   - `neo4j_stage_secrets` for staging environment
+   - `neo4j_stage_secrets` for the staging environment
-3. Each secret should contain the following key-value pairs:
+3. Each secret contains the following key-value pairs:
    - `ledgerspacebolturl`: Neo4j LedgerSpace Bolt URL
    - `ledgerspaceuser`: Neo4j LedgerSpace username
    - `ledgerspacepass`: Neo4j LedgerSpace password